In Person Worship will begin at 9:15am on July 5. Click on the link below for more details:

-Worship with us every Sunday at 8:00 a.m. and 10:30 a.m.
+Worship with us in the fall every Sunday at 8:00 a.m. and 10:30 a.m.
 Communion will be available each Sunday at 8:00 a.m. and the first and fourth Sunday as well as special church holiday Sundays at 10:30 a.m. services.

 What to Expect on a Sunday Morning at Grace